pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

 ## Logging Into Oracle Cloud Instance

-1. In your web browser, navigate to cloud.oracle.com, then click Sign in.
+1. In your web browser, navigate to cloud.oracle.com

 ![](images/200/image200_1.png)
 - Enter your user name and password, then click Sign In.